gscoppino/vagrant-simple-apache-djangoREST/README.md

 ### Project Admin Configuration ###

-Create a superuser using `server/utils/django-admin createsuperuser`.
+Create a superuser using `server/utils/shell.sh` and then running `python manage.py createsuperuser`.
 Alternatively, if you wish to do this from within the VM:
 * SSH into the VM: `vagrant ssh`.
 * Activate the virtualenv: `source /home/vagrant/project_env/bin/activate`.